Agriculture a major influence on economy

 The wider South Canterbury region enjoys reliable and accessible water for irrigation and industry - indeed some of the most affordable resource in the country.
 This continues to provide the impetus for the development and growth of successful food processing and exporting operations.
 Large scale investment in water storage, quality and management is continuing, helping to ensure a robust, diverse economic future for the District.

-- The average current house value in Timaru District was up 9.3% in December 2016 compared with a year earlier.
+- The average current house value in Timaru District was up 2.4% in March 2020 compared with a year earlier.
+Growth underperformed relative to New Zealand, where prices increased by 5.9%.

 View the full report here: